skgtjt1/TechEd-Week01-Assignment/README.md

 _Correct use of CSS absolute positioning for overlaying text_

-- I used absolute positioning within a relative positioning parent div on my "next page" links.
+- I used absolute positioning within a relative positioning parent div on my "next section" links.

 _Correct use of CSS Flexbox for layout and nav links._